mledda17/AE-Certification-Method/README.md

 The results of the experiments will be put in a new folder "certification_results/".

-## 🎉 Conference Acceptance
+## 🎯Conference Acceptance

-> This paper has been accepted for presentation at the IEEE Conference on Decision and Control (CDC) 2025, to be held in Rio de Janeiro, Brazil, December 9–12, 2025.
+This paper has been accepted for presentation at the IEEE Conference on Decision and Control (CDC) 2025, to be held in Rio de Janeiro, Brazil, December 9–12, 2025.

 Official code for the paper: **"Certification of Autoencoder-based Models for Dynamical Systems "**